leodeslf/vec.js/README.md

 ## About

-Utility `Class` that brings vectors and its functionality to JavaScript.
+Utility `class` that brings vectors and its functionality to JavaScript.

 ## Features